I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 On Easter Sunday, April 19, 1992, Dale and Glee, along with their daughter Tiffany, headed home from a holiday weekend at their beach house in Pajaro Dunes.
 They had no idea what (or who) awaited them inside their Fresno home.

-Dale had opted to fly one of his small planes to the beach and was thirty minutes later in arriving home than his wife and daughter.
-As he entered the home, before he even realized what had happened, Joel killed Dale.
+Dale had opted to fly one of his small planes to the beach and arrived home thirty minutes later than his wife and daughter.
+As he entered the home, before he even realized what had happened, Dale was also killed by Joel.

 Smooth Liar, Bad Actor